-Over 800 SQL Server professionals across a range of sectors, in organizations of every size around the globe, told us how they monitor their SQL Server estates, the technologies they work with, what their biggest challenges are, and what the future trends for the industry are likely to be.
+Over 971 database professionals across a range of sectors, in organizations of every size around the globe, told us how they monitor their estates, the technologies they work with, what their biggest challenges are, and what the future trends for the industry are likely to be.

-Download our free 24-page report to discover the results, including:
+Download our free 34-page report to discover the results, including:

-- The biggest challenges teams monitoring SQL Server face in 2019
+- The biggest challenges database management teams face in 2020

 1. Which of these causes issues most frequently?

-These are exactly the areas where a third-party tool can help: they can provide alerting around each of these areas, and long-term tracking of trends in areas such as growth in database size, providing ample warning before the problem becomes critical.
-They can also help to identify issues with queries where human error has caused problems, fix them, and prevent them happening again.
+Capacity problems and bad deployments continue to effect database management, and these are exactly the points where a third-party tool can help: they can provide alerting around each of these areas, and long-term tracking of trends of things such as growth in database size, providing ample warning before the problem becomes critical, and identifying who has access to your data.
+They can also help to identify issues with queries where human error has caused problems, understand where and what to fix, and prevent them happening again.

-2. How many SQL Server are currently on your estate?
+2. Which database platforms are currently in use on your estate?